 Whether you have to pay for it or not, obviously not.

-Well now they've screwed up K-through high school education, public education, government schools.
+Well, now they've screwed up K-through high school education, public education, government schools.

 Now they want to take over college.

-How are they gonna pay for that?
+How are they going to pay for that?

 And so many people support this.